 Victoria's climate will continue to be variable with wet years and dry years, against a background drying trend.
-With a warmer future and projections of declining water availability, we can expect more frequent and severe droughts in coming decades.
+With a warmer future and projections of declining water availability, we can expect more frequent and severe droughts in coming decades and increases in extreme rainfall events.